scotte/jekyll-clean/_posts/2014-08-22-jekyll-clean-theme.md

 You can, of course, use any theme you wish, see the jekyll and pygments documentation for more details.

-Note that I cheated in the code sample above, using leading spaces to escape the example - be aware of this if you cut/paste that example.

 License
 =======